 Competitive brokers realize these trends can't be ignored and will install new solutions to address prescription prices.

 Now it's your turn!
 How are you handling soaring Rx costs for your clients?
-Comment below or email me at email@example.com.
+Comment below or email us at firstname.lastname@example.org.